Hard to believe, but the 2014 baseball season is upon us.

 * Worldwide Plaza.
 This skyscraper, built in 1989, marks the site of the third Madison Square Garden, still known as “the Old Garden” to old-timers.
 From 1925 to 1942, it was home to the NHL’s New York Americans; from 1926 to 1968, the NHL’s New York Rangers (sort-of named for the building’s fundraiser and owner, boxing promoter George “Tex” Rickard – “Tex’s Rangers,” get it?); and from 1946 to 1968, the NBA’s New York Knickerbockers (named for Washington Irving’s character Diedrich Knickerbocker, in whose voice he wrote his story collection A History of New York), or “Knicks.”

 * Madison Square Garden.
 This “New Garden,” which opened on February 11, 1968 and has been home to the Knicks, the Rangers, the NIT and (secondarily) Jamaica, Queens-based St. John’s University ever since, became the longest-lasting building with the name in May 2010.
-It was also home to the WNBA’s New York Liberty from 1997 until 2010.
-A renovation, most of which will take place in the NBA and NHL’s off-seasons, has led the Libs to take up residence at the Prudential Center in Newark, which they will share with the NHL’s New Jersey Devils for one more season, resuming play at the Garden in June 2014.
-Unfortunately, this renovation (at least the 3rd it's had since 1992) means that the Garden Tour is currently unavailable.
+It was also home to the WNBA’s New York Liberty from 1997 until 2010, and will be again this summer, after a renovation, most of which took place in the NBA and NHL’s off-seasons, led the Libs to take up residence at the Prudential Center in Newark.
+Now that the renovation is finished, tours of The Garden are again available, at $18 and $27, depending on the level of acces.

 At 32nd Street & 7th Avenue, on top of Penn Station (much as the Boston Garden and its successor were built on top of North Station).
 Because it’s between 7th and 8th Avenues, just about every Subway line on the West Side comes within a block of the place.